 You may purchase commercial software to prepare and file your paper return.
-Go to the Department's Internet site for a list of approved software vendors.
-The list of approved vendors for 2013 will be available in January 2013.
+Go to the Department's website for a list of approved software vendors.
+The list of approved vendors for 2015 will be available in January 2015.

 Before using software, ask the vendor for proof that the forms in the software package have been approved by the Department of Revenue.